 - Handle computer communication across multiple operation systems

 - Respond to security alerts and uncover and fix flaws in computer systems and networks

 - Utilize technologies to perform or prevent cyberattacks of various types

 This program is powered by CompTIA, giving you the knowledge to build a solid foundation towards the most recognized accreditation in the industry, the Security+ certification.
 CompTIA is considered to be one of the IT industry’s top trade associations.
 It issues professional certifications in over 120 countries.

 The co-op term provides you with an opportunity to integrate academic studies with related employment experience.
-Students can also choose to complete a Capstone project.
-Learn more about Capstone here.

 The co-op work experience could include positions in the following areas:

 - IT Support Desk Specialist

 You will have 480 hours guided learning hours followed by 240 hours practicum hours in an established business.
 The work placement will help you apply the theories you learn to practical business situations.
 We will help you secure your work placement by sending you for interviews.